-The honest truth is, employers – whether you’re full time or freelance – want to know what you’re up to.
-Sure, they want to give you the freedom to do you’re work, but I find that they appreciate updates without having to prompt someone.
+The honest truth is that employers – whether you’re full-time or freelance – want to know what you’re up to.
+Sure, they want to give you the freedom to do your work, but I find that they appreciate updates without having to prompt someone.

 The best way to fix that for someone who freelances?
 Get into a routine.

 I always email my bosses after I finish a day’s work.
 I don’t necessarily give them a play-by-play but I do give them a run down.
 Whether you have a good memory or need to set a reminder for the end of your work day, this kind of communication can go a long way.

 Even if you’re a great communicator, sometimes projects can go awry because of miscommunication.
 Regardless of who may be at fault, I suggest a couple of things.

 First of all, if you think it’s your fault: own up to it.